jindrichmynarz/dissertation/parts/case_based_reasoning.md

 Case bases are thus usually built for efficient similarity-based retrieval.
 Since descriptions of cases are often complex, computing their similarity may involve determining and weighting similarities of their individual features.
 For each use case and each feature a different similarity measure may be adopted, which allows to use pairwise similarity metrics tailored for particular kinds of data.
-This also enables to assign each feature a different weight, so that more relevant features may be emphasized.
+This also enables assigning each feature a different weight, so that more relevant features may be emphasized.
 The employed metrics may be either symmetric or asymmetric.
 For example, we can use an asymmetric metric to favour lower prices over higher prices, even though their distance to the price in the query is the same.
 Since the similarity metrics allow fuzzy matches, reasoning in CBR is approximate.